Petersen Rock Garden: History

 The garden was closed from February 1 through May 24, 2013 to undergo repair and review for listing on the National Register of Historic Places.
 The family and ten volunteers worked for nearly six months to restore the grounds.
 The cleanup process included the removal of dead vegetation and junk from outbuildings, and an estate sale that included items from before Petersen's death.
 On May 25, 2013, Petersen Rock Garden hosted its "grand reopening".
 The opening was attended by members of the Confederated Tribes of Warm Springs, who sang and blessed the garden.
 Caward has considered opening a cafe on the grounds, and turning the family home into a bed and breakfast.
 Owen Evans, a friend of the family who has assisted with the restoration, has also envisioned a museum reorganization, a small amphitheater to host outdoor concerts and other events, and additional rock sculptures mimicking Petersen's style.

 Petersen Rock Garden was added to the National Register of Historic Places on October 30, 2013.
 The garden closed indefinitely in September 2016.
 Caward said closing was necessary because of repair costs and the cancellation of the garden's insurance due to safety concerns.
 The dilapidated garden was still accessible but remained in a state of disrepair, as of October 2017.

+The property was sold in 2023 and fully reopened in 2026, now operating as a non-profit.
+The full reopening was preceded by a year of restoration, by volunteers and a $20,000 grant from a local home improvement company.
+Improvements included replacements to the museum's floor, paint, and a reorganization of the museum's rock collection.
+The garden reopened with a ribbon-cutting ceremony on April 4, 2026, attended by hundreds of visitors.